-Reading: The goal of our reading program is to instill a love of reading for a variety of texts including fiction, nonfiction, periodicals, poetry and plays by providing a literature-rich environment.
-Children are exposed not only to different types of texts but also to different writing styles through author studies and small group reading instruction.
-Emphasis is placed on both analytic thinking and comprehension strategies which are developed through reading many different genres of texts and rich group discussions.
-Students work on fluency through participation in reader’s theater.
+The goal of our reading program is to instill a love of reading for a variety of texts.
+In a literature-rich environment, children are exposed not only to different types of texts but also to different writing styles through author studies and small group reading instruction.
+Emphasis is placed on comprehension strategies in addition to decoding skills so that students learn how to use reading to inspire thought in addition to sounding out the words on a page.

 Children learn phonics through small-group instruction so that all students are able to progress no matter what level they are in reading.
 In these small groups, children are given the opportunity to think, predict, and make thoughtful reflections about texts with their peers.
 Through rich discussions, students learn the skills necessary for close reading and practice elaborating, describing, and providing details about the text.
 Sight words are learned through hands on and kinetic activities, songs and chants, and art in order to keep learning fun.
 Vocabulary is increased through direct instruction in higher level vocabulary skills during every subject of the day and practiced during daily discussions.

 Teacher chosen texts for Writing and Literacy lessons are pulled from a variety of cultures to help serve as a platform for multicultural education.
 Biographies, nonfiction, fiction, plays, poetry, fairy tales, and social-emotional books are all used to help spotlight the wide array of ethnicities found in our classroom and in our world.